Skip to content

 The Power Widget simulates a real device power button:

-• Click to put the device to sleep.
+• Sleep mode: Click to put the device to sleep.

-• Click and hold the mouse button to show the Android power off menu (reboot, shutdown, etc.).
+• Power Off / Reboot: Click and hold the mouse button to show the Android power off menu (reboot, shutdown, etc.).

-Using the power off button to shutdown the virtual device is not recommended and may cause unwanted extra charges.
+Using the power off button to shutdown the virtual device may not shutdown the instance completely and cause unwanted extra charges.
 See Stopping a virtual device for safer methods.